nvim-neo-tree/neo-tree.nvim/README.md

-                                -- "open_current",  -- netrw disabled, opening a directory opens within the -- window like netrw would, regardless of window.position -- "disabled",    -- netrw left alone, neo-tree does not handle opening dirs },
+                                -- "open_current",  -- netrw disabled, opening a directory opens within the -- window like netrw would, regardless of window.position -- "disabled",    -- netrw left alone, neo-tree does not handle opening dirs use_libuv_file_watcher = false, -- This will use the OS level file watchers to detect changes -- instead of relying on nvim autocmd events.
+        },
         buffers = {
           show_unloaded = true,